Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Simulations

-Now we demonstrate how to use the approach from Section \ref{s:analysisStage} to conduct causal analyses for matched datasets.
-We take a randomization-based approach and consider testing the sharp hypothesis $H_0^{\tau}: Y_i(1) = Y_i(0) + \tau$.
+To analyze the $a = 0.01$ cardinality matched datasets assuming constrained randomization in (\ref{eqn:constrainedRandomizationSimulation}), we take a randomization-based approach and test the sharp hypothesis $H_0^{\tau}: Y_i(1) = Y_i(0) + \tau$ for $\tau \in \{-12.00, -11.99, \dots, 11.99, 12.00\}$.
 Define the 95\% randomization-based confidence interval as the set of $\tau$ such that we fail to reject $H_0^{\tau}$ at the $\alpha = 0.05$ level.
-We consider values $\tau \in \{-12.00, -11.99, \dots, 11.99, 12.00\}$ when testing $H_0^{\tau}$.
-For now, we'll use the mean-difference estimator as the test statistic; we will consider linear regression estimators shortly.

-To test $H_0^{\tau}$, we must specify an assignment mechanism.
-We considered Complete Randomization and Paired Randomization in the previous section.
-Now we will consider a variation of Constrained Randomization:

-where $\mathcal{A} \equiv \{\mathbf{w}: |\bar{\mathbf{x}}_T - \bar{\mathbf{x}}_C | < 0.05 \text{ and } \sum_{i=1}^N w_i = N_T\}$.
-This is a natural design to posit for cardinality matching, because we constrained $|\bar{\mathbf{x}}_T - \bar{\mathbf{x}}_C |$ by design.
-When we ran our test for this design for the $a = 0.01$ cardinality matched datasets, the randomization test $p$-values were consistently greater than 0.8, suggesting the plausibility of this experimental design.
-This is also evidence that (\ref{eqn:constrainedRandomizationSimulation}) does not actually hold for these matched datasets, because the $p$-values are not uniform.
-However, as we will see, assuming (\ref{eqn:constrainedRandomizationSimulation}) for these matched datasets can nonetheless result in more precise causal analyses.
+We'll consider the mean-difference estimator and linear regression estimator as test statistics when inverting this hypothesis test.

-To demonstrate, we will assume (\ref{eqn:constrainedRandomizationSimulation}) for the matched datasets with $a = 0.01$.
-The first three rows of Table \ref{tab:ciComparison} compare the randomization-based confidence intervals for the mean-difference estimator under Constrained Randomization to the complete randomization and paired randomization confidence intervals.
+The first three rows of Table \ref{tab:ciComparison} compare the randomization-based confidence intervals for the mean-difference estimator under constrained randomization to the complete randomization and paired randomization confidence intervals from the previous section.
 The coverage of the constrained randomization confidence intervals is closer to the nominal level, and they are substantially narrower: They are on average 45\% the width for the first outcome, 66\% the width for the second outcome, and 88\% the width for the third outcome, as compared to the complete randomization confidence intervals.
+However, the constrained randomization confidence intervals undercover for the second outcome.
+This is likely because of nonneglible bias, as seen in Table \ref{tab:biasMSECoverage}.
+Thus, in some sense it was lucky that the complete randomization and paired randomization confidence intervals overcovered for the second outcome despite this bias.
+This echoes the observation made in Table \ref{tab:biasMSECoverage}, where paired randomization undercovered even more so than complete randomization for the $a = 0.1$ cardinality matched datasets.
+Thus, it may be harmful to assume a precise experimental design or even any design if there are substantial biases that remain after matching.
+Indeed, an argument can be made to conservatively assume a less precise design---e.g., complete randomization---in the hope that the resulting wider confidence intervals will be closer to the nominal level if there are biases that remain after matching.

 \newcolumntype{g}{>{\columncolor{Gray}}c}